When people learn about Chinese History, it is confusing to understand that China’s last dynasty was not Chinese but was considered Manchurian.

 Because Taiwan was part of China in 1673, this is also why today, almost all Chinese will still consider Taiwan to be part of China.

 The Manchurian Qing Dynasty

-What is even more amazing about the Qing dynasty is that you have a relatively small group of people who kept control over a large group of people for over 250 years.
+Even more amazing about the Qing dynasty is that you had a relatively small group of people who kept control over a large group of people for over 250 years.
 Compared to the Han Chinese, the Manchurian population was relatively small.